Home Vancouver Events Calendar Vancouver Marathons and Other Running Races Vancouver’s Seek the Peak Running Race at Grouse Mountain

 Multi Grouse Grind Challenge

-Less than two weeks after Seek the Peak in 2025 there was the Multi Grouse Grind Challenge.
-It took place on June 20th, 2025.
+Typically a couple weeks after Seek the Peak there is the Multi Grouse Grind Challenge.
+It takes place sometime in June, 2026.
 Participants have from sunrise to sundown to complete as many runs of the Grouse Grind as they can.

-The cost to register this year was $60.
+The cost to register last year was $60.
 Participants also have to raise an additional $100 for North Shore Rescue in order to qualify to compete.

-The current record at the event is held by a 57-year-old named Wilfrid Leblanc.
-He completed the Grouse Grind 19 times in one day back in 2019.
+The current record at the event is held by a Wean Green, when he completed 21 climbs on June 20, 2025.
+Prior to that, a 57-year-old named Wilfrid Leblanc held the record of 19 times in one day since 2019.

 Grouse Grind Mountain Run

 Finally, there’s also the Grouse Grind Mountain Run.
-It took place on Sunday, September 7th, in 2025.
+It usually takes place in early September.
 Like the Multi Grouse Grind Challenge, the Mountain Run also raises funds for North Shore Rescue.

 This event is a much more traditional Grouse Grind run, with participants doing the run as they would on a normal day.
 The difference is that this day is all about raising money for a good cause.
 Runners can also see how fast they can get up to the top near the end of the summer season.